IanFinlayson/tetra/README.md

 Tetra Parallel Programming Language
 ===================================

-Tetra is a high-level parallel programming language thatis designed to make parallel programs easier to write, visualize, debug, and optimize.
+Tetra is a high-level parallel programming language that is designed to make parallel programs easier to write, visualize, debug, and optimize.
 Its goals are to make parallel programming easier for students and professionals alike.